 Hello Program Managers (and Administrators)!
 By assigning users the role of Channel Contributor, you can distribute publishing capabilities to more people in your organization while keeping guardrails in place.
 A Channel Contributor can:

-- Access Program Studio, where they can see only the content and metrics for their assigned channel(s).
+- Access Studio, where they can see only the content and metrics for their assigned channel(s).

-- Leverage direct publishing - when they submit content to their assigned channel from the mobile app, that content is published immediately (skips the "needs review" status).
-Note: direct publishing is not available in the web experience.
+- Leverage direct publishing - when they submit content to their assigned channel from the mobile app or web experience, that content is published immediately (skips the "needs review" status).

 Read more about how the Channel Contributor role works in our permissions article.